Vijay-KV09/Random-Quote-Gen/README.md

 Deployment: The Docker image can be pulled from Docker Hub and run with just a few commands, enabling quick deployment.

+### Technologies Used
+HTML5: For structuring the web page.
+CSS3: For styling the application.
+JavaScript: For generating random quotes.
+Docker: To containerize the application and make it platform-independent.